murrayo/yape/README.md

 git checkout 2.0
 pip3 install . --upgrade
 ```
-## Basic usage:
+## parameters
 ```
-yape -h
-usage: yape [-h] [--filedb FILEDB] [-c] pButtons_file_name
+usage: yape [-h] [--filedb FILEDB] [-c] [--mgstat] [--vmstat] [-a] [-o OUT]

-Provide an interactive visualization to pButtons
+            pButtons_file_name

+Yape 2.0

 positional arguments:
   pButtons_file_name  path to pButtons file to use

 optional arguments:
   -h, --help          show this help message and exit --filedb FILEDB     use specific file as DB, useful to be able to used
-                    afterwards or as standalone datasource -c                  will output the parsed tables as csv files. useful for further processing
+                      afterwards or as standalone datasource -c                  will output the parsed tables as csv files. useful for further processing. will currently create: mgstat,
+                      vmstat, sar-u. sar-d and iostat will be output per device
   --mgstat            plot mgstat data
+  --vmstat            plot vmstat data
--a ALL, --all ALL   graph everything
+  -a, --all           graph everything
--o OUT, --out OUT   specify base output directory, default to the same
+  -o OUT, --out OUT   specify base output directory, defaulting to
-                    directory the pbuttons file is in (graphs are create in a subdirectory)
+                      <pbuttons_name>/
 ```

 ## Experimental usage